 "So Thomas, what the hell is all this then, become a Quartermaster have you?"

 "It's all French Mister Grey, they insisted that we take it as they had little use for it."

 "Well Mister Marking, it looks as though they must have been chasing you pretty hard to get it back.
 How long since you've all had a good rest?"

-"Must be the best part of five days now Mister Sharpe.
+"Must be the best part of five days now Mister Grey.
 I wanted to get it back to our lines in a hurry.
 I think they might be a little cross with us when they find out about their supply depot the other side of Braganza."

 "Is that the big one half way between Braganza and Benavente?"

-"You know about it Mister Sharpe?"
+"You know about it Mister Grey?"

 "Yes, we've been looking at it for some time but could not find a way to crack it, their defences were too good and we would have lost too many in attempting it.
 How the devil did you do it?"